 I learned music sitting on the side of my bed, listening to music and trying like hell to figure out how to play what I was hearing.
 It wasn’t until 10 years later that someone informed me that chords and scales were related.
 In those days, it seemed like a magic trick if someone made up a chord progression that sounded good.
 So, I realized I was missing out and I started learning how music worked.
 Later on, I discovered this was called music theory.

-Making up your own chords is one of the first things every musician tries to do.
+Making up your own chords is one of the first things every songwriter tries to do.
 You can do it by ear, copying other songs you know.
 But, then all your progressions sound the same (or at least the same as the music you like listening to).
 Learning music theory – specifically how chords are built within a major or minor scale – illuminates the path to creating unlimited (and more importantly original) chord progressions.

 The first instrument I learned (guitar) seemed like the steepest climb.
 But, the subsequent instruments that I’ve learned have all been easier – thanks to music theory.
 Every instrument represents patterns – whether its on the fretboard or in the interplay between oscillators on a synthesizer.
 In the later example, music theory is a total boost to a player’s productivity!
 If a synth player understands the patterns between consonant and dissonant intervals then they will have the upper hand when they’re twiddling their synth’s knobs!

 - Find a place to jam (friends house, around the camp fire, open mic, blues jam or community lessons, etc.).

 - Before playing anything on your guitar, ask “what key are we in?”.

 - Use music theory to identify the ‘candidate’ chords they might be playing (i.e. chords in the key).